lujin1986/GaFEM/README.md

 2. Select the file "multi-objective.opt" in the folder "demo/multi-objective" from the dialogue window popped out.
 3. Click the button "Start Optimization".

-This demo shows a very simple case of multi-objective optimization with only two design objectives and two design variables, which originates from the benchmark problem "DTLZ2" in the paper of Deb et al. (2002).
+This demo shows a very simple case of multi-objective optimization with only two design objectives and two design variables, which originates from the benchmark problem "DTLZ2" in the paper of Deb et al. (2002):
+K. Deb, L. Thiele, M. Laumanns and E. Zitzler.
+Scalable Multi-Objective Optimization Test Problems.
+CEC 2002, p.
+825 - 830, IEEE Press, 2002.

 To be continued